Financial Planning & Tax Useful Links

 - And, lots of more useful caregiving information from the U.S. based Family Caregiver Alliance, the National Center on Cargiving

-- Seniors’ Guide for PEI – by the Seniors’ Secretariat of PEI
+- PEI Seniors’ Guide– by the Seniors’ Secretariat of PEI

 - Long-term Care and Nursing Home Information for PEI – See the links on this government web site for further information on the right hand side.
 There are links to home care, community care, private nursing homes, as well as related services.